RefresherTowel/docs/statement/scripting.md

 #### `GetStateTime()`

-Get how long (in frames) the current state has been active.
+Get the scaled time since the current state was entered.
+This value is advanced by `UpdateDelta` and respects time scaling.

 ```js
 if (state_machine.GetStateTime() > game_get_speed(gamespeed_fps) * 0.5) {